Why Your Outdoor Lighting Needs Summer Protection?

 LED technology fundamentally changes the safety equation for outdoor lighting:

-- Dramatically lower operating temperatures reduce fire risks
+- Dramatically lower operating temperatures reduce fire risk

 - Many landscape LED systems operate below 30 volts, eliminating lethal shock potential